 A speed boat takes you to a place where the impressive animals are often spotted.
 Since these are wild animals you don’t always encounter them.
 But when they are spotted in the water you should put on your fins and get into the water.
 It’s an incredible feeling to swim with these big animals.
 However, you should follow a few basic rules that are explained to you before (for example, you should not touch the animals).

 If you have the chance to take a manta snorkeling tour, you should definitely take it – it is an indescribable experience.

 This tip is from Vicki from Vicki Viaja.

 Regardless of whether you are staying at a luxury resort, a local island or if you are taking a liveaboard – the Indian Ocean and its underwater world is for everyone!
 In the Maldives, it can be easily explored by snorkeling.
 You do not need any training, no super expensive equipment nor “special knowledge”.
 What I recommend is to bring your own diving mask and your own snorkel.
 The glasses should fit well.
 Small tip: just hold the mask on your face and inhale.
 Do the glasses fit?
 Then it’s the right size for your face.
 For example, I wear children’s glasses because I have a narrow head shape.
-An alternative may also be a complete face mask which has been offered for the past few years.
+An alternative may also be a complete face mask that has been offered for the past few years.
 You can usually borrow fins everywhere.